Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 I have to call him.

 She grabbed a plain T-shirt and pulled it quickly over her head.
 Then one last look at her room, one last allowance for disgust.
-Disgust with its size, with her clothes, with everything—except her drawings and the well-worn school library version on her shelf of The Great Gatsby which Mr. Jackman had ‘donated’ to her, as he put it before she left the island.
-They would throw it out anyway.
+Disgust with its size, with her clothes, with everything—except her drawings and the well-worn school library version on her shelf of The Great Gatsby which Mr. Jackman had gifted to her, before she left the island.
+They was a new edition coming but this one was the one they had used for the last assignment.

 She greeted Carrie without looking.
 “Hi, hon.
 You ready for the big show?”